 AP source: LeMahieu, Yankees nearing 2-year deal

-NEW YORK (AP) — A person familiar with the negotiations tells The Associated Press that Gold Glove-winning free-agent second baseman D.J.
-LeMahieu and the Yankees are nearing agreement on a two-year contract, a deal that would appear to eliminate New York as a destination for Manny Machado.
+NEW YORK (AP) — Gold Glove-winning free-agent second baseman D.J.
+LeMahieu and the Yankees have agreed to a $24 million, two-year contract, a person familiar with the negotiations told The Associated Press, a deal that would appear to eliminate New York as a destination for Manny Machado.

 The person spoke on condition of anonymity Friday because no agreement had been announced.